-Date Mailed Distribution Use Oct.
-2, year Denver Post Oct.
-9, year Business People on The Move
+Use Oct.
+6, Business People on The Move

 Evaluate results for long term name recognition.

 You can't evaluate results of a press release the way you can advertising or mailing, and it's even more difficult to measure how many new owners are obtained or tenants placed.
 But publicity does have long term effects and, when done consistently, keeps you "up front" in the eyes of other businesses and the public at large.